 - By default, you can deploy up to 100 nodes in an ACK cluster.
 To increase the quota, Submit a ticket.

 - Before you add an existing Elastic Compute Service (ECS) instance that is deployed in a virtual private cloud (VPC), make sure that an elastic IP address (EIP) is associated with the ECS instance, or a NAT gateway is created for the VPC.
 In addition, you must make sure that the node can access the Internet.
 Otherwise, you may fail to add the ECS instance.

 Create a node pool

 - In the left-side navigation pane, click Clusters.

 - On the Clusters page, find the cluster that you want to manage and click the cluster ID.

-- On the Create Node Pool page, set the parameters for the node pool.
-For more information, see Create a cluster of ACK Proprietary Edition.
+- In the Create Node Pool dialog box, configure the node pool.
+For more information, see Create a dedicated Kubernetes cluster.
 The following list describes some of the parameters:

-- Click OK.
-On the Node Pools page, the Status column of the node pool displays Initializing.
-This indicates that the node pool creation is in progress.
-After the node pool is created, the Status column displays Active.
+- Click Confirm Order.
+On the Node Pools page, if the state of the node pool is Initializing, it indicates that the node pool is being created.
+After the node pool is created, the state of the node pool changes to Active.